Mik3Rizzo/alphabot2-ros2/docs/README.md

 # ROS2 for Waveshare Alphabot2-Pi

 This repo contains **ROS2** packages for the Waveshare **Alphabot2-Pi** mobile robot:
-- **alphabot2**: it contains the nodes used to manage Alphabot2 sensors and actuators.
+- **alphabot2**: nodes used to manage Alphabot2 sensors and actuators.
-- **alphabot2_interfaces**: it contains all the custom interfaces (ROS messages) designed for AlphaBot2.
+- **alphabot2_interfaces**: custom interfaces (ROS messages) designed for AlphaBot2.

 The current implementation includes nodes to manage the **motors**, the **IR obstacle sensors** and the **camera**.
 There is also a node for **QR-code** detection.

 > Please, see [here](ros2-topology.md) for the ROS2 nodes topology and TODO.

-The code has been originally developed for the final project of the Robotics course, University of Brescia.
+The code has been originally developed for my final project of the Robotics course, University of Brescia.

 # Requirements

-- **Robot**: Waveshare Alphabot2-Pi mobile robot (see [here](https://www.waveshare.com/wiki/AlphaBot2-Pi)), equipped
-a Raspberry Pi4 (8 GB).
+- **Robot**: Waveshare Alphabot2-Pi mobile robot (see [here](https://www.waveshare.com/wiki/AlphaBot2-Pi)), equipped with a Raspberry Pi4 (8 GB).

 - **OS**: Ubuntu Server 20.04 (Focal Fossa) x64.